chattyasah/-AtliQ-Insights-Power-BI-Analytics-for-Strategic-Growth-/README.md

 A clear understanding of the dataset is crucial for effective analysis.
 This project leverages both dimension and fact tables:

+### **Dataset Source**
+The dataset used in this project is provided by **Codebasics** and is designed to simulate real-world business scenarios, making it ideal for analytics and decision-making purposes.

 ### **Dimension Tables**
 - **dim_customer**:
   - 27 markets (e.g., India, USA, Spain).